Topics Map > Technical Documentation > Technology for Teaching

 Campus Credit Hour Policy

 - Reduce cognitive load for learning new technology.
-As students learn new tools and engage in new learning behaviors, they are also spending time understanding the best way to communicate and interact.
+As students learn new tools and engage in new learning behaviors, they also spend time understanding the best way to communicate and interact.
 Example: Consider taking time before an activity that uses new tools or approaches to get students comfortable in the space so they can focus on their learning.